Reasons to enroll in an ACA health plan by December 15?

 - If you’re uninsured or enrolled in a non-marketplace plan, delayed enrollment might mean missing out on free money.

-Open enrollment for 2022 individual/family health coverage began on November 1.
-The enrollment window is longer this year, continuing until at least January 15 in nearly every state.
-(For now, Idaho still plans to end the open enrollment period on December 15, but Idaho also started early, allowing people to enroll starting in mid-October.)
+Open enrollment for 2023 individual/family health coverage began on November 1.
+The enrollment window continues until at least January 15 in nearly every state.
+(Idaho will end its open enrollment period on December 15, but Idaho also started early, allowing people to enroll starting in mid-October.)

 For several years, open enrollment ended in mid-December So the extended open enrollment period does give people some extra wiggle room during the busy holiday season.
 But for most people, December 15 is still the soft deadline you’re going to want to keep in mind.
 In most states, that’s the last day you can enroll in coverage that will take effect January 1.
 And that’s important for several reasons.